 Rules and Impacts of Self Defense (Yes, there are rules)

 We often talk about our martial art not being a sporting art, since there are “no rules to self-defense” or “no refs in a street-fight”.
 However, that is not entirely correct.
-In fact, there are quite a few rules regarding self-defense and impacts that extend beyond a physicality of the encounter.
+In fact, there are quite a few rules regarding self-defense and impacts that extend beyond just the physicality of the encounter.

 Legality of Self Defense